Documentation Index

 Automatic AIScaleTarget Creation

-When a workload (Deployment, StatefulSet, or Argo Rollout) matches the template’s selector:- Thoras creates an AIScaleTarget with the name
+When a workload (Deployment, StatefulSet, or Argo Rollout) matches the

-<workload-name>-ast - The AIScaleTarget is labeled with
+- The AIScaleTarget is labeled with

-thoras.ai/managed-by-template: <template-name> - The AIScaleTarget has an owner reference to the workload (so it’s deleted when the workload is deleted)
+- The AIScaleTarget has an owner reference to the workload (so it’s deleted

 - The

-scaleTargetRefis automatically populated with the workload’s details
+scaleTargetRef is automatically populated with the workload’s details

 Lifecycle Management